wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 Option 1: Install it via the link

 1. Go to the [GitHub link for the Lightning Web Component](https://github.com/Vonage-Community/sample-messages-salesforce-lightning_component), and at the very top, you will find a link to 'install the unmanaged package'.
-Please use the link in the first paragraph of GitHub as it will be updated with the latest version.
+Please use the link in the first paragraph of GitHub, as it will be updated with the latest version.
 2. Click on the link to install the package.
-When you have finished it will take you to the installed application page:
+When you have finished, it will take you to the installed application page:

 ![](https://lh3.googleusercontent.com/BWqgtbBzhBemFAg221lpTF3_Jqu_6QACJbJ2gDEptw0IMN1ILPJG3ibkIOFOL8fflJqEApWmieZGnabOYhfgEWz2mObeqb9TiKbnz4NJ9U6EGRYfxObq4nUnZaV3P-Grupx_UdPm)